I beg to move,

 Let me address the question of the £20 universal credit uplift.
 The Government introduced a raft of temporary measures—including the furlough scheme, the self-employment income support scheme and, of course, the £20 universal credit uplift—to support those facing the most financial disruption.
 With the uplift confirmed until the end of March 2021, my right hon.
 Friend the Chancellor of the Exchequer set out yesterday why it is right that we wait for more clarity on the national economic and social picture before he decides on the best way to support low-income families from April.
 I stress to the House that discussions are very much ongoing with Her Majesty’s Treasury.

 Let me turn to the second point raised by the right hon.
 Member for East Ham, on returning people to legacy benefits once they have moved over to universal credit.
-As a matter of fundamental policy design, making a universal credit claim will cease any entitlement to legacy benefits and tax credits that an individual may have.
+As a matter of fundamental policy design, making a universal credit claim will end any entitlement to legacy benefits and tax credits that an individual may have.
 This function is supported in legislation and reflects the overarching principle of universal credit: that it will replace the legacy benefits system.
 The Department continually makes improvements to the UC service in response to feedback and user research.
 On 3 June, we introduced a new check-through box to remind claimants to check their eligibility before making a claim for universal credit, and to remind them that legacy benefits will cease when a universal credit claim is made and submitted and they will not be able to return to legacy benefits.
 I encourage claimants to check their independent eligibility calculators on gov.uk.

 Let me turn to the third point raised by the right hon.
 Member for East Ham, on support for those with no recourse to public funds.
 Access to DWP income-related benefits such as universal credit flows from an individual’s immigration status.
 All claimants, regardless of their nationality, are required to be both legally and habitually resident in the United Kingdom in order to access income-related benefits.
 Ultimately, these matters are governed by the Home Office, and people without recourse to public funds can apply for a change of condition.
 I stress that support has been available, including through the coronavirus job retention scheme, the coronavirus self-employment income support scheme, the contributory employment support allowance and, of course, support via local authorities, including the new £170 million covid winter support grant, provided that the relevant eligibility criteria are met.

-In the interests of time—I am conscious that it is very tight and we have Department for Work and Pensions oral questions on Monday—let me conclude by reiterating our commitment to providing a strong safety net for those who need it and targeting support at those most in need.
-I take immense pride in our Department’s response to the unprecedented challenges that this year has brought, and I know that the Department will continue to play a key role in delivering crucial services to society’s most vulnerable and disadvantaged over the coming months.
+In the interests of time—I am conscious that it is very tight, and we have Department for Work and Pensions oral questions on Monday—let me conclude by reiterating our commitment to providing a strong safety net for those who need it and targeting support at those most in need.
+I take immense pride in our Department’s response to the unprecedented challenges that this year has brought, and I know that it will continue to play a key role in delivering crucial services to society’s most vulnerable and disadvantaged over the coming months.
 As the recovery phase grows, the Department will continue to offer key services through our £30 billion plan for jobs.
 The Select Committee was right to acknowledge the exceptional work of our Department in supporting people through these unprecedented times, and I look forward to the important role that we will play in ensuring that we build back better in the coming months.

 I thank everybody for their contributions and co-operation today, without a time limit being imposed.
 Everybody behaved impeccably—thank you.